JoeFurfaro/Martinrea-Interviews/fall22/DesignChallenge/README.md

 6. The graph interface must support showing multiple statistics simultaneously, providing isolated y-axes for each
 7. The user must be able to "group" multiple statistics together onto one parent y-axis (the y-axis of one of the statistics being grouped)

-Please design a LoFi or HiFi prototype of an application that meets the requirements listed above (using a design tool of your choice).
-Feel free to ask us any questions that clarify the requirements or give you more context about the situation as a whole.
-I repeat, you are STRONGLY ENCOURAGED to ask questions.
+Please design a LoFi or HiFi prototype of an application that meets the requirements listed above (using a design/prototyping tool of your choice).
+Feel free to ask us any questions that clarify the requirements or give you more context.
+I repeat, you are STRONGLY ENCOURAGED to ask questions (it's part of the job)!

 Final note: We are not looking for a **perfect** design!
 We are looking to assess your understanding of the design process, and to see how you think, design, and problem solve in an unfamiliar scenario.